Fanny-Yuan/MeteoerNet_GraphRNN/README.md

 OpenCV

 ## Compile Customized TF Operators
 The TF operators are included under `tf_ops`, you need to compile them first by `make` under each ops subfolder.
 Make sure to change the CUDA_HOME as the same as yours.
 Change the arch version according to your CUDA.
 For example, our cuda Tesla V100, the corresponding arch version is sm_70.
-You can check <a href="https://en.wikipedia.org/wiki/CUDA#GPUs_supported">CUDA Compute Capability</a> to find the version that suits your GPU if necessary**.
+You can check <a href="https://en.wikipedia.org/wiki/CUDA#GPUs_supported">CUDA Compute Capability</a> to find the version that suits your GPU.

 ## Data processing